Snap is pre-installed and ready to go on all recent releases of Ubuntu.

-If you’re running Ubuntu 16.04 LTS (Xenial Xerus) or later, including Ubuntu 18.04 LTS (Bionic Beaver), Ubuntu 18.10 (Cosmic Cuttlefish) and Ubuntu 19.10 (Eoan Ermine), you don’t need to do anything.
-Snap is already installed and ready to go.
+This means, if you’re running Ubuntu 16.04 LTS (Xenial Xerus) or later, including Ubuntu 22.04 LTS (Jammy Jellyfish) and Ubuntu 23.04 (Lunar Lobster), you don’t need to do anything.

-If you need to know which version of Ubuntu you’re running, open System Settings and select Details.
-Alternatively, from the command line, type
+If you need to know which version of Ubuntu you’re running, open Settings and select the About page.
+Alternatively, from the command line, type lsb_release -a.

-For versions of Ubuntu between 14.04 LTS (Trusty Tahr) and 15.10 (Wily Werewolf), as well as Ubuntu flavours that don’t include snap by default, snap can be installed from the Ubuntu Software Centre by searching for
+For versions and flavours of Ubuntu that don’t include snap by default, snap can be installed from the Ubuntu Software Centre by searching for snapd.

 Alternatively, snapd can be installed from the command line: